aka: Half Breed

 - In Final Fantasy VII, Aerith had a human father and a Cetra mother.
 This is also highly significant to the plot.

 - In Final Fantasy X, Yuna is the daughter of a normal human and an Al-Bhed, a human ethnicity distinguished by their green eyes and spiral irises.
-The mixture manifested itself as Yuna's Mismatched Eyes.
+The mixture manifested itself as Yuna's heterochromia.

 - In The Elder Scrolls, a book called "Notes on Racial Phylogeny" states that children of interracial unions typically resemble the mother more, with some traits from the father still persisting.
 In Oblivion, the Gray Prince, a champion gladiator is part human, part orcnote .
 The entire race of Bretons descend from hybrids between nedes (ancestral race of men) and Aldmer (ancestral race of elves), when the Elves took concubines.
 The Bretons are considered a race of men, but their elven ancestry manifests as having the highest racial aptitude for magic of all men races.
 A few aristocratic Breton lineages still retain a slight point to their ears.

-- Similar to the DCU example in Comics, in Young Justice, both Cheshire and her sister Artemis are half-Vietnamese, half-white.
+- Similar to the DCU example in Comics, in Young Justice, both Cheshire and Artemis are half-Asian, half-white.
+(In fact, they're sisters.)
 Interestingly, Cheshire comes across as much more Asian than Artemis in terms of appearance, style, weapons, and voice.
-Semi-justified by the fact that Cheshire has explicitly rejected her white father; she goes by "Jade Nguyen," not "Jade Crock," while her daughter is "Lian Nguyen-Harper."
+Semi-justified by the fact that Cheshire has explicitly rejected her white father; she goes by "Jade Nguyen," while her daughter is "Lian Nguyen-Harper."